-- (1) The market operator shall notify the Commission of its intention to make an appointment to its Board and shall not make the appointment unless the Commission gives its approval. - (2) The Board shall adopt a documented procedure for the appointment of chairman, chief executive officer and other directors which shall be designed to ensure that they are fit and proper and shall include: - (a) a documented description of the terms and conditions of the appointment; - (b) a documented description of the skills and qualifications required for the appointment; - (c) a documented description of the factors to be taken into account by the Board when considering the fitness and properness of the candidates for the appointment and the enquiries to be made to prior to any appointment; - (d) a determination as to whether the vacancy is for an executive, non-executive or independent non-executive director; - (e) the investigations that should take place with respect to the skills, qualification, integrity and other matters relating to candidates; and - (f) the process for evaluating the performance of the appointee. - (3) A person shall not be appointed to a Board if he or she already is a director of another market operator unless that other market operator is a shareholder, subsidiary or affiliate of the market operator to whose Board the appointment is to be made. - (4) Newly appointed directors shall be provided with necessary orientation in the area of the company's business in order to enhance their effectiveness in the Board - (5) The key persons of market operators must have the qualifications specified in the [Securities Industry (Licensing and Forms) Regulations 2017] and any other qualifications that the Commission may specify.
-The Commission may specify different qualifications for different categories of market operator.
-The Commission may waive a requirement for a specific qualification in a particular case where it is satisfied that the person appointed to the post has sufficient relevant experience to enable him or her to fulfil the duties. - (6) The Board shall determine and document the training it considers appropriate for the Board. - (7) The Board shall arrange for training to be delivered to its Board members on corporate governance and on the business of the market operator, within six months of their
+(1) The market operator shall notify the Commission, in writing, of its intention to make an appointment to its Board and shall not make the appointment unless the Commission gives its approval.

-- appointment unless the chairman of the Board considers and documents his or her reasons in writing, why such training is not necessary. - (8) The Board shall adopt a documented policy for determining the remuneration of Board itself, the executive and staff of the business. - (9) The Board shall keep a register of directors and their qualifications that shall be held available for public inspection without charge at the registered office. - (10) Where a director resigns, is dismissed, or declines to accept a further term for which he or she would otherwise be eligible, the market operator and the director concerned shall: - (a) give the reasons, in writing, to the Commission, for the resignation, dismissal or refusal to accept a further term; - (b) attend, if so required by the Commission, for interview to discuss those reasons.
+- (2) The Board shall adopt a documented procedure for the appointment of chairman, chief executive officer and other directors which shall be designed to ensure that they are fit and proper and shall include: - (a) a documented description of the terms and conditions of the appointment; - (b) a documented description of the skills and qualifications required for the appointment; - (c) a documented description of the factors to be taken into account by the Board when considering how fit and proper the candidate is for the appointment, and the enquiries to be made prior to any appointment; - (d) a determination as to whether the vacancy is for an executive, non-executive or independent non-executive director; - (e) the investigations that should take place with respect to the skills, qualification, integrity and other matters relating to candidates; and - (f) the process for evaluating the performance of the appointee. - (3) A person shall not be appointed to a Board if he is already a director of another market operator unless that other market operator is a shareholder, subsidiary or affiliate of the market operator to whose Board the appointment is to be made. - (4) Newly appointed directors shall be provided with necessary orientation in the area of the company's business in order to enhance their effectiveness in the Board - (5) The key persons of market operators, including directors, must have the qualifications specified in the Securities Industry (Licensing) Guidelines 2020 and any other qualifications that the Commission may specify.
+The Commission may specify different qualifications for different categories of market operators.
+The Commission may waive a requirement for a specific qualification in a particular case where it is satisfied that the person appointed to the post has sufficient qualification and relevant experience to enable him fulfil the duties. - (6) The Board shall determine and document the training it considers appropriate for its members including programmes prescribed by the Commission. - (7) The Board shall arrange training for its members on corporate governance and the business of the market operator, within six months of appointment unless the chairman justifies in writing, why such training is not necessary. - (8) The Board shall adopt a documented policy for determining its remuneration and that of the executive and staff. - (9) Where a director is dismissed, resigns or declines to accept a further term for which he or she would otherwise be eligible, the market operator and the director concerned shall: - (a) provide the reasons, in writing, to the Commission, for the resignation, dismissal or refusal to accept a further term; - (b) attend, if so required by the Commission, an interview to discuss those reasons.